"What will an FDA clearance cost?" We estimate $1.65M (keep reading for a breakdown).

-Wrong question.
-The right question is: "How much will an FDA clearance earn?"
+However, a more interesting question is: "What will an FDA clearance earn?"

-If you treat regulatory as a profit center youβll move fast, scope the indication for maximum strategic impact, hire the team that has shipped one before, and engineer the submission to win on the first try.
+If you treat regulatory as a profit center you’ll move fast, scope the indication for maximum strategic impact, hire the team that has shipped one before, and engineer the submission to win on the first try.
 It is like putting in a strong, competitive offer for the candidate you actually want.
 They accept fast, ramp up, and start shipping while the lowball hirers are still wondering why no one will return their calls.
-Could it have been done cheaper, or heck even for free?
+Could it have been done cheaper?
 Sure.
-But youβll be waiting a long time while the market moves on.
+But you’ll be waiting a long time while the market moves on.

 That is the thesis.
 Now the proof.